-Expert users also benefit from more advanced functionality.
+Expert analysts also benefit from more advanced functionality.
 For instance, a search box might support sophisticated query mechanisms, ranging in complexity from simple keyword search, to regular expression matching, to a full-fledged structured query language.
 While these additional mechanisms may not support rapid, incremental exploration as fluently as graphical widgets, they provide a means for expressing more nuanced criteria.
+Filtering also interacts with other operations: filtering widgets may operate over data sorted in a user-specified manner (sec.
+2.3), or users might create derived values (sec.
+2.4) and filter based on the results.